Five Biblical Principles for Tax Policy

 Economist Arthur Laffer first introduced the now-famous “Laffer Curve,” showing that above a certain tax rate, government revenues actually decrease.
 He persuaded President Ronald Reagan that cutting tax rates would actually increase governmental income, and he was right.
 The Heritage Foundation reported:

-“Reagan was a supply-sider—period.
+“Reagan was a supply-sider— period.
 He understood that high tax rates discourage work, investment and growth.
 He used to tell the story of making only a certain number of movies a year, because once he got pushed into the highest tax rates of 70 percent or more, there was no rational justification for continuing to work.
-The Reagan tax-rate reductions increased tax revenues from $500 billion to $1 trillion by the end of the 1980s.”1
+The Reagan tax-rate reductions increased tax revenues from $500 billion to $1 trillion by the end of the 1980s.”2

-Today, the same is true under the Trump administration tax break revisions, wherein America is enjoying the best economy in the history of our nation!
+The same was true under the Trump administration tax break revisions, wherein America enjoyed the best economy in the history of our nation!

-But still, in fact today, with a progressive tax rate still in place, the top 1 percent of earners pay nearly half of all income tax.
-Bankrate reports:
+But still, today, with a progressive tax rate still in place, the top 1 percent of earners pay nearly half of all income tax.
+As household income increases, average income tax rates rise.

 Such disproportionality greatly diminishes the capital of our nation’s most talented and best job creators.
 How much even better would the economy be in America today if there were a flat-tax rate?
 The institution of government was ordained by God to provide justice in a fallen world; it is to reflect God’s attribute of justice.
 To tax individuals at different rates is disproportionate, inherently unjust, and disincentivizing to the institution of commerce’s most talented people who best possess the proven ability to expand America’s Gross Domestic Product (GDP).

-When the biblical principle of proportionality is incorporated into the tax code and a flat-tax rate is adopted where everyone of a taxable age is paying taxes in proportion to their earnings, the financial health of the nation will increase even more dramatically!
+When the biblical principle of proportionality is incorporated into the tax code and a flat-tax rate is adopted where all people of a taxable age are paying taxes in proportion to their earnings, the financial health of the nation will increase even more dramatically!

-And as outlined in the previous week’s Bible study, America needs dramatic GDP growth in order to marginalize and pay off its present gigantic debt.
-A flat tax will reduce the tax burden on the job producers, providing them with increased freedom to create more goods and services—and thereby jobs—for the nation as well as increase their giving to those in need through their foundations and philanthropic work (something they do much more effectively and efficiently than government!).
+America needs dramatic GDP growth in order to marginalize and pay off its present gigantic debt.
+A flat tax will reduce the tax burden on the job producers, providing them with increased freedom to create more goods and services—and thereby jobs—for the nation as well as increase their giving to those in need through their foundations and philanthropic work, which is something they do much more effectively and efficiently than government!
 At the end of the day, lower tax rates lead to economic growth, and economic growth leads to a larger GDP and tax base for the government.

 G. ALL CITIZENS ARE EQUALLY RESPONSIBLE